Safeguarding The Rights Of Whistleblowers

 Choosing Thomas & Solomon LLP to Represent You

 Choosing a law firm to represent you in a whistleblower action is an important choice.
-Unlike other civil actions, qui tam actions are complex and substantial cases, requiring very specific procedures to be followed.
+Unlike other civil actions, qui tam actions are complex and substantial cases, requiring that very specific procedures be followed.
 Our attorneys have extensive experience in taking on these actions and are prepared to evaluate and litigate qui tam cases of all sizes.
 We have successfully resolved qui tam actions ranging from big banks to large hospital systems.

 Generally speaking, since only the first person that brings the fraud to the government’s attention is eligible for the whistleblower award, it is extremely important to file your case as soon as possible.
 Signing a severance agreement or release may also impact your ability to recover as a whistleblower.
 Therefore, if you believe that you may have a whistleblower claim, you should contact us as soon as possible to review your situation.